InsForge/insforge-templates/react/README.md

 After importing into Vercel:

-1. Set `VITE_INSFORGE_BASE_URL`
-2. Set `VITE_INSFORGE_ANON_KEY`
-3. Deploy the project
-4. In your InsForge dashboard, open `Authentication` → `General` → `Allowed Redirect URLs`
+1. In your InsForge dashboard, open `Authentication` → `General` → `Allowed Redirect URLs`
-5. Add your deployed callback URL, for example `https://your-project.vercel.app/auth/callback`
+2. Add your deployed callback URL, for example `https://your-project.vercel.app/auth/callback`
-6. If you test locally as well, also allow `http://localhost:5173/auth/callback`
+3. If you test locally as well, also allow `http://localhost:5173/auth/callback`

 The above will also clone the starter kit to your GitHub, so you can clone it locally and continue development there.